2019 CR Flamengo season: Season overview

 On 23 November, Flamengo entered the Estadio Monumental in Lima for their historic single-match Copa Libertadores final against defending champions River Plate.
 Managed by Marcelo Gallardo, River controlled play for much of the first half.
 In the 14th minute, Rafael Santos Borré of River Plate scored after Willian Arão and Gerson failed to clear a ball in the penalty area.
 Flamengo trailed 0–1 at halftime.
 In the second half, Flamengo's play improved as Gabriel continued to be well-marked by River's defense.
 In the 57th minute Flamengo shockingly failed to equalize, as Éverton Ribeiro shot from inside the penalty area but was denied by goalkeeper Franco Armani.
 In the 65th minute, captain Diego was substituted on for Gerson in the midfield.
 Vitinho entered for Arão in the 85th minute.
 Still trailing by one goal, Diego and de Arrascaeta pressured Lucas Pratto to force a turnover. de Arrascaeta found Bruno Henrique who advanced into the attacking half before returning a through-ball to de Arrascaeta in the penalty area where he provided the assist to Gabriel's equalizing goal in the 89th minute.
 Minutes later, Diego lifted a deep forward pass into the area towards Gabriel.
 River Plate centre-back Javier Pinola failed to clear the ball and Gabriel scored with his first touch to complete the historic comeback.
 After trailing for much of the match, Flamengo won their second Copa Libertadores.

 Gabriel Barbosa was named Man of the Match and finished as the top goalscorer of the Copa Libertadores with nine goals.
 Bruno Henrique was named best player of the tournament.
 The victory qualified Flamengo to their first FIFA Club World Cup in December in Qatar, as well as the 2020 Recopa Sudamericana against Copa Sudamericana champions Independiente del Valle.
-The result also likely qualified Flamengo to the expanded FIFA Club World Cup in China.
+The result also likely qualified Flamengo to the expanded FIFA Club World Cup, which was to be played in China.

 On 24 November, fewer than 24 hours after the finish in the Copa Libertadores, Flamengo clinched their sixth Campeonato Brasileiro championship as a result of Grêmio's 1–2 victory over Palmeiras.
 With four league matches still to play, Flamengo became the first Brazilian team since Pelé's 1962 and 1963 Santos teams to win the Copa Libertadores and Campeonato Brasileiro in the same season.
 With the championship, Flamengo qualified for the 2020 Supercopa do Brasil against Copa do Brasil champions Athletico Paranaense.